sugarlabs/sugar-docs/dev-environment.md

   This checks for gstreamer plugins.
 They are library files installed in gstreamer-\[version\], under the system lib directory.

-Finally, you should add to basesystem.json a minimal list of packages necessary for the system work.
+Finally, you should add to base-system in packages.json a minimal list of packages necessary for the system work.
 If just these are installed it should be able to boot, function and install new packages.

 That's it!
 If all is configured correctly you should now be able to build sugar on the new distribution.